IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

       # Configs are a list of secrets that will be passed to the
       # running pod as configuration files.
 This is how to pass
       # certificates to the authentication daemons.
 The secret has
-      # a name and value and is created using:
+      # a name and value and are created using:
       #    kubectl create secret generic test-secret --from-literal=filename=filecontents
       # The actual filename in the pod is the filename from the configs
       # list below plus the filename from the command above.